0x0I/container-file-kibana/README.md

 #### Config

 **Kibana** supports specification of various options controlling aspects of its operational behavior and profile.
-Each configuration can be expressed within a `YAML` configuration file, `kibana.yml` by default, composed of **key=vaue** pairs representing configuration properties available.
+Each configuration can be expressed within a `YAML` configuration file, `kibana.yml` by default, composed of **key: vaue** pairs representing configuration properties available.
 Each of these configurations can be expressed using environment variables prefixed with `CONFIG_` organized according to the following:

-For additional details and to get an idea how each config should look, reference Kibana's official [configuration](https://www.elastic.co/guide/en/kibana/current/settings.html) documentation.

-_The following variables can be customized to manage the location and content of these configurations:_

-Each configuration applied to the operational behavior of the server can be expressed using environment variables prefixed with `CONFIG_` organized according to the following:
 * **kibana(server) settings** - various settings related to server operational in addition to local/remote identity broadcasting behavior
 * **elasticsearch connectivity** - settings which manage connectivity parameters with an Elasticsearch cluster as well *Kibana* index sharding/replication management
 * **operations** - controls output level and frequency of operational data (e.g. logs, metrics)

+_The following variables can be customized to manage the location and content of these configurations:_

 `$CONFIG_<config-property> = <property-value (string)>` **default**: *None*